APickledWalrus/skript-placeholders/README.md

 For this addon to work, you must have PlaceholderAPI or MVdWPlaceholderAPI installed.
 Please note that you must have an MVdW plugin for MVdWPlaceholderAPI to function.

-This addon is a fork of Ersatz (by Pikachu - https://github.com/Pikachu920/Ersatz) which has been updated to work with PlaceholderAPI's new PlaceholderExpansion system and adds new features.
+This addon is a fork of [Ersatz (by Pikachu)](https://github.com/Pikachu920/Ersatz) which has been updated to work with PlaceholderAPI's new PlaceholderExpansion system and adds new features.

 # Links